SoyeeDst/docker_confluent/README.md

 ## Prerequisite
 The prerequisite components before the execution must be ready beforehand, here followings are the mandatory tools.
-* Docker Engine for Mac, would provide the capacity of managing the Docker containers, receiving commands from Docker client and do the according actions.
-This would be the most essential part.
+* Docker Engine for Mac, would provide the capacity of managing the Docker containers, receiving commands from Docker client and etc. This would be the most essential part.
 * VirtualBox, Docker compose will have an virtual machine created with the supported driver VirtualBox, that running VM instance will be based on a tailored Linux kernel providing Docker native support.
-* Docker Compose,  the orchestration tool of Docker containers, but limited all the containers to be in the same host.
+* Docker Compose,the orchestration tool of Docker containers, but limited all the containers to be in the same host.
 Would be pretty enough as the experimental use.
 * Docker CLI, Working as Docker Command input, go to have communication with Docker Engine via Docker REST API.

 ## Network Deployment View
-Bridge network model would be used by default to ensure the internal communication between different containers, the perfect model for a small scaled deployment.
-For ports with public access purpose, port mapping and forwarding would be used to achieve the connectivity from external hosts.
+Bridge network model would be used by default to ensure the internal communication achieved by broadcasting the containers name in the specified subnet, the perfect option for a small scaled deployment.
+For ports with public access purpose, port mapping and forwarding would be applied to provide the capability from external hosts.

 ## How TO
 Go to check out the scripts for provisioning infrastructure.